WPChill/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 2.0.9 =
+* Small fix to correct the problem of additional attendees having slashes in front of apostrophes on the front-end.

 = 2.0.8 =
 * Added in a fix for first and last name searching to work better with different naming schemes like Norwegian names, fix provided by Richard Mikalsen